 Time to see just why Ubud is the place on everyone’s lips at the moment.
 We’re off to explore Ubud and its surrounding and within an hour you’ll understand where all the hype comes from.
 First stop, meet some very mischievous friends at the monkey forest.
 If you’ve never had a monkey jump on your back, this morning will probably change that!
 As we move on, there are Bali’s most famous rice terraces, some of the most beautiful Balinese temples you can imagine, and your first Balinese waterfall.
 Keep that camera battery charged.

-Yesterday really took it out of us, huh.
-These are the days we earn with all our hard work and early starts.
 The villa looks good, and a late breakfast sounds even better.
-Enjoy your day-off.
+Enjoy your half day-off.
 Rent a scooter, grab another massage, tan those buns on the beach.
-Optional activities are available too of course, as a gorgeous venue for group dinner, it’s our favourite place in all of Bali, you won’t wanna miss it.

 We’re less than an hour from the airport, so that teary goodbye isn’t too drawn out at least.
 We’re pretty confident you’ve just signed off on one of the best trips of your life, and we’ll see you on the next one!
 Unless…

-The Gili islands and Lombok are calling Johnny and Josh for a well earned beach break from all that, ermmm, beach life they’ve been living.
+The Gili islands and Lombok are you guys for a well earned beach break from all that, ermmm, beach life they’ve been living.
 And you guys are welcome too.
 Think Bali 20 years ago.
 Small towns, beachy vibes, but first it’s Lombok, to climb Mount Rinjani.
 Now who’s in?!